 “The majority of my fellow writers consider ethnic labelling as something unquestionable and ‘natural.’
 For me it’s a form of cultural violence.
 I was not allowed to choose the nation with which I was associated as a writer, or whether I wanted to belong to anyone at all.
 I was forced to belong.
 When I expressed skepticism towards the very idea of belonging, I was attacked by my cultural community and expelled from it.”

 She ended up in the Netherlands, where she lived for the rest of her life.
 She experienced a near-constant state of dislocation, geographical and emotional.
-(This is what Museum of Unconditional Surrender expresses so beautifully.)
-She is a living embodiment of the problem of language: she wrote about it over and over again.
-She was Victor Klemperer-like in her devotion to paying attention to what was being done to language: how politics and “identity politics” warped language to leave someone like her – who was ambivalent and/or questioning – out of the conversation.
+She is a living embodiment of the problem of language.
+She was similar to Victor Klemperer in her devotion to paying close attention to what was being done to language: how politics and “identity politics” warped language to eradicate ambivalence and/or questioning.
 There were things you could no longer say.
-When people bristle at “identity politics”, they’re often being disingenuous, but her situation shows a potential end-game in prioritizing “identity” and how one “identifies”.
+When people bristle at “identity politics”, they’re often being disingenuous – they can’t stand being reminded that … people unlike them exist in the world – they are powered by grievance and self-pity.
+Ugrešić’s situation shows a potential and worrying end-game when identity is prioritized.
 Her identity was fluid, complicated and contradictory.
-Her experience was common in the Balkans: Bosnian, Serbian, Albanian, Bulgarian, Croatian, Yugoslavian … if you were a MIX, and most people were, what were you supposed to do in the upheavals that followed?
-Ugrešić said NO to all of it, and refused to submit to national groupthink.
-And: in the phantasmagorical atmosphere, submission was REQUIRED of her.
-Many people submitted to the pressure.
-She couldn’t.
+Her experience was common in the former Yugoslavia: Bosnian, Serbian, Albanian, Bulgarian, Croatian, Yugoslavian … if you were a MIX, and most people were, what were you supposed to do in the ensuing upheavals?
+Forced to choose sides, even though everyone had a shared history.
+In the phantasmagorical atmosphere of nationalism and identity, submission was REQUIRED.
+She couldn’t do it.
 She is an inspiration.

-She wrote a lot about literature, and about Western literature’s narrow-mindedness, its ideological requirements, how Eastern European literature is almost fetishized, but seen as somehow “other”, in comparison to other “local” literatures.
+She wrote a lot about Western literature’s narrow-mindedness and its ideological requirements, how Eastern European literature is fetishized, seen as “other”, in comparison to other “local” literatures.
 There’s the problem of translation.
-If something is not translated into English, it will not spread.
+If something is not translated into English, its impact will be purely local.
 Someone like Milan Kundera was widely translated.
 So was Vaclav Havel.
-These guys are world famous.
-Would they have been if they weren’t translated into every language on the planet?
-Important voices are side-lined because of translation.
+Would these two have become world famous if they weren’t translated into every language on the planet?
+Important voices are side-lined because they aren’t translated.
 Ugrešić introduced me to so much great literature I never otherwise would have heard of.
 The Banquet of Blitva, by Miroslav Krleža!
-It is a masterpiece.
+Masterpiece.
 If it was widely translated, it would be considered one of the world’s great political satires.
 Read it!
 It’s translated into English.
 No excuse!

 From The Museum of Unconditional Surrender: